tryhardsnipehrd/ToDo/README.md

 ### clear
 Clear all items that have been completed.
 The same as calling `delete` on each id with the completed flag.

+## Contributing
+Feel free to make a pull request to fix any mistakes in the readme, fix my probably horrible code, add new features, etc.
+Contributions are *always* welcome!